 Where can I make a payment?

 Save time, pay online.
 Credit or debit card payments and payment using eCheck can be made online by logging into your student account.
-You may also call the Cashier's Office at Signal Peak, Superstition Mountain, Maricopa, or Aravaipa campuses to make payments by credit or debit card.
-Cash, check and credit card payments can be made in person at the Signal Peak, Superstition Mountain, Maricopa, or Aravaipa campuses only.
+You may also call the Cashier’s Office at Signal Peak, San Tan, Superstition Mountain, Maricopa, or Aravaipa campuses to make payments by credit or debit card.
+You can also stop in to any of the five campuses to pay by cash or check at the cashier’s counter.

 I am expecting financial aid, now what?